huggingface/dataset-viewer/jobs/cache_maintenance/README.md

 - `backfill`: backfill the cache (i.e. create jobs to add the missing entries or update the outdated entries)
 - `metrics`: compute and store the cache and queue metrics
+- `clean-cache`: delete all cache records and assets for datasets that no longer exist on the hub
 - `skip`: do nothing

 ## Configuration